builtbybel/bloatbox/README.md

 ## About

+I know there are a thousand ways to uninstall modern Windows 10 apps.
+Here is the One Thousand and One with Bloatbox!
 This was intended as a small extension for [Spydish](https://github.com/builtbybel/spydish) to uninstall specific apps.
 Since I didn't want to bloat Spydish unnecessarily (those who know me know that I am a friend of small apps and lean code), I have now made this available as a standalone app.
 With the upcoming Spydish release it can be started from within Spydish.